sandibasagic/dream-day/README.md

     ![Tickets Information](wireframes/tickets-info.png)
     \
     &nbsp;
 + Buy tickets button takes user to www.eventim.com homepage where they can purchase tickets.
+There is also a little hover effect, so that user knows that this button can be clicked.

     \
     &nbsp;